 A casting is a metal part made by pouring molten metal into a mold, allowing it to solidify, and extracting the final casting.
 Metal castings are predominantly produced in sand molds.
 Sand molds are expendable, or single-use, molds that are destroyed after retrieving the casting.

 Green sand is the most used molding medium; green sand is moist foundry-grade sand.
 Interestingly, green sand is not green in color.

 Green sand molds are made from three ingredients—sand, water, and clay binders.
 The molds are fabricated by compressing the sand mixture around the pattern.
 Ferrous metals including various types of iron and steel are primarily cast in green sand molds.
 Non-ferrous metals, such as aluminum, copper, bronze, magnesium, and zinc, can also be cast in green sand molds.

 What makes casting in green sand molds a timeless technology?

 - Versatile: green sand can be molded to produce complex castings with extensive gating systems.

-- Tougher: green sand withstands high temperature; the molds retain their shape when the molten metal is poured
+- Tougher: Withstands high temperature; the molds retain their shape when the molten metal is poured

 - Greener: casting with green sand is a sustainable process; the sand is recovered and reprocessed after every casting cycle and the metal scraps are recycled in an endless loop.